sabirmah/assignment2/README.md

 - Q3: Recursive Turtle Graphics → que3_turtle/que3.py

 Instructions
-- Group members should work in their respective folders.
+- Group members should work together.
 - Commit code often with meaningful messages.
 - Have to see each Python file header for exact instructions to run.